Poachers kill 11 elephants in worst Kenyan attack

 In May, 359 tusks weighing 1.6 tonnes impounded in Sri Lanka were found to have come from Kenya’s Mombasa port.

-Police found 214 tusks worth $1.32 million hidden in a coffin and fertilizer bags in neighboring Tanzania in October.
+Police found 214 tusks worth $1.32 million hidden in a coffin and fertiliser bags in neighbouring Tanzania in October.
 The force said smugglers had planned to transport the ivory to Kenya for onward shipment to Asia.
+(Reporting by George Obulutsa; Editing by James Macharia and Andrew Heavens)